dask/dask-stories/mosquito-sequencing.md

-Who am I?
+### Who am I?

-Alistair Miles, work for Oxford University Big Data Institute but also affiliated with Wellcome Sanger Institute.
-I lead the malaria vector (mosquito) genomics programme within the malaria genomic epidemiology network (www.malariagen.net), an international network of researchers and malaria control professionals developing new technologies based on genome sequencing to aid in the effort towards malaria elimination.
-I also have a technical role as Head of Epidemiological Informatics for the Centre for Genomics and Global Health, which means I have some oversight and responsibility for computing and software architecture and direction within our teams at Oxford and Sanger.
+I'm [Alistair Miles](http://alimanfoo.github.io/about/) and I work for Oxford University [Big Data Institute](https://www.bdi.ox.ac.uk/) but am also affiliated with the [Wellcome Sanger Institute](https://www.sanger.ac.uk/).
+I lead the malaria vector (mosquito) genomics programme within the [malaria genomic epidemiology network](www.malariagen.net), an international network of researchers and malaria control professionals developing new technologies based on genome sequencing to aid in the effort towards malaria elimination.
+I also have a technical role as Head of Epidemiological Informatics for the [Centre for Genomics and Global Health](http://www.cggh.org/), which means I have some oversight and responsibility for computing and software architecture and direction within our teams at Oxford and Sanger.

-What problem am I trying to solve?
+### What problem am I trying to solve?

 Malaria is still a major cause of mortality, particularly in sub-Saharan Africa.
 Research has shown that the best way to reduce malaria is to control